klahnakoski/mo-parsing/README.md

 ## Details

-### The `Whitespace` Skipping
+### The `Whitespace` Skipper

-The `mo_parsing.engines.CURRENT` is used during parser creation: It is effectively the whitespace skipper: With additional features to simplify the language definition.
-You declare a "standard" `Whitespace` like so:
+The `mo_parsing.engines.CURRENT` is used during parser creation: It is effectively defines "whitespace" for skipping, with additional features to simplify the language definition.
+You declare "standard" `Whitespace` like so:

     with Whitespace() as whitespace:
-        # PUT YOUR LANGUAGE DEFINITION HERE
+        # PUT YOUR LANGUAGE DEFINITION HERE (space, tab and CR are "wthiespace")

 If you are declaring a large language, and you want to minimize indentation, and you are careful, you may also use this pattern: